wilblack/py-ramps/DEPLOY.md

 - Ran through `sam pipeline init --bootstrap` again and created a `prod` stage.
 I created new build resources.

 - GitHub secrets

   - Create a Repository secret for "AWS_ACCESS_KEY_ID" and "AWS_ACCESS_SECRET_KEY".
 I used a random UUID for each but I think the --bootstrap script will populate these autmatically.
 I have to put in the creds from `ws-sam-cli-managed-dev-pipeline-reso-PipelineUser-JBWUOJR6OKF8`

+- After it creates the `samconifg.toml` file edit it and make `confirm_changeset` false is in the default environment.

+FOO